If you find it hard to complete things because they are “not good enough” yet, then you’re letting ‘perfect’ be the enemy of ‘good.’

-It’s called ‘Positive Prime‘ and it’s all about transforming your mind and subsequently your habits and routines that work towards your goals.
-It’s backed by the latest research in neuroscience and positive psychology and it works.
+It’s called ‘Positive Prime,’ and it’s all about transforming your mind, habits, and routines that work towards your goals.
+The latest research backs it in neuroscience and positive psychology, and it works.

-With Positive Prime you can fuel your business goals, personal or fitness goals, your mindset, uplift your mood and inspire creative or innovative thinking.
-With the app you prime your mind for change, for success and peak performance.
+With Positive Prime, you can fuel your business goals, personal or fitness goals, and mindset, uplift your mood, and inspire creative or innovative thinking.
+With the app, you prime your mind for change, success, and peak performance.

 The app allows you to bypass your critical mind and let the messages sink into your subconscious, helping you to achieve faster change.
-Positive Prime offers different sessions to train your brain, and create powerful, self-fulfilling prophesies around your goals.
+Positive Prime offers different sessions to train your brain and create powerfully self-fulfilling prophesies around your goals.

-You can get started for free but I highly recommend you upgrade to a paid plan as soon as you can because you can then significantly amplify the effect of each session by personalizing it to you with images and personal statements for your specific goals.
+You can get started for free, but I highly recommend you upgrade to a paid plan as soon as possible because you can then significantly amplify the effect of each session by personalizing it to you with images and personal statements for your specific goals.

-When you personalize a session you include you own photos that are relevant, other images that resonate with that goal or make you feel good and inspire you.
+When you personalize a session, you include your photos that are relevant and other images that resonate with that goal or make you feel good and inspire you.
 Adding that personalization increases your emotional response and engagement with the session.

-I’m wondering what direct sales goal you might want to achieve?
+I’m wondering what direct sales goal you might want to achieve.
 Qualifying for a retreat or trip?
-Achieving the next career rank?
+Reaching the next career rank?
 Growing your team?
 Winning an award?
-Whatever your business goals are, Positive Prime can help you to stay motivated, to work smarter not harder, to be creative and innovative in how you go about achieving your goals, and to enjoy the journey as you go.
+Whatever your business goals are, Positive Prime can help you stay motivated, work smarter and more complexly, be creative and innovative in achieving your goals, and enjoy the journey as you go.

 I’m currently using the app to help me focus on my fitness goals and to inspire peak performance before competing in Karate.
-I’m also using it to stay motivated in my business and inspire me to think outside of the box.
+I’m also using it to stay motivated in my business and encourage me to think outside the box.

-And I love each and every session, I always feel so uplifted and ready to get to it!
-I love it so much I’m literally jumping in my seat to share this with you.
+And I love every session; I always feel uplifted and ready to get to it!
+I love it so much that I want to share this with you.